g-jgreen/documentation/content/usage/waylay_engine_programing.md

 "How to" videos are on this [link](usage/videos), and finally different rule patterns are explained here: [rule patterns](patterns/)
 {{% /alert %}}

+{{% alert info %}}
+In this article, we primarily cover default engine capabilities, further referred as SaaS offering.
+For advanced expert mode, you may find more info in our granted patent application [US20160125304](https://www.google.com/patents/US20160125304).
+Expert mode engine is only available to selected enterprise customers.
+{{% /alert %}}

 # Introduction